Ole can't overlook Van de Beek any longer - Man Utd's underused Dutchman deserves to start every game | Goal.com

 It was the Portuguese's 20th goal for the club since his debut in February and possibly his sweetest.
 For a player who supposedly only scores penalties, it was one hell of a strike, as he demonstrated perfect technique in hitting the ball on the bounce and leaving Mert Gunok in the Basaksehir goal with no chance.

 Fernandes didn’t have to wait long for his 21st goal in a United shirt either.
-Gunok gift fumbled an Alex Telles cross, presenting Fernandes with to tap-in from six yards out that he was never going to pass up.
+Gunok fumbled an Alex Telles cross, presenting Fernandes with an opportunity to tap in from six yards out that he was never going to pass up.

 He could have had a hat-trick, too, but his selfless team ethic was highlighted 17 minutes later when he passed up a penalty, instead giving the ball to Marcus Rashford, who converted a spot-kick that he himself had earned.